We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - headaches after reading, using a device, or driving

 An eye doctor can spot the early signs of conditions that can cause further vision loss.
 People with a family history of diabetes, glaucoma, or age-related macular degeneration should let their doctor know before their eye test.

-Quay Australia offers a wide range of prescription and non-prescription sunglasses, alongside a virtual try-on service so users can preview frames at home.
+Quay Australia offers a wide range of prescription and nonprescription sunglasses, alongside a virtual try-on service so users can preview frames at home.
 Other alternatives are available.
-People should make an appointment for an eye test if they notice any changes to their vision.
+People should make an appointment for an eye test if they notice any changes in their vision.